Captain Hooks: Tyler McLaughlin of "Wicked Tuna"

 Captain Tyler McLaughlin, 24, has long been a big fisherman in a little pond.
 A household name around Rye harbor where he's fished for tuna since he was old enough to hold a pole, he's now competing in deep water in season 2 of National Geographic Channel's "Wicked Tuna."

 McLaughlin's first claim to fame was when his father's fishing boat was named "The Pacifier" because, as a 2-year-old, going out on fishing trips with his dad was the only thing that would keep him quiet.
 Now aboard the Pinwheel with his mates Adam Moser and Alex Whitney (both NH school chums) he's anything but quiet on the water as he seeks to crush the Gloucester crews by taking in the biggest catches from under their noses while fishing their waters (and fending off the googans).
 It's tough dangerous work but it has its rewards.
-A single prize bluefin tuna can bring in as much as $20,000 and this season's winner will have bragging rights for a lifetime.
+A single prize bluefin tuna can bring in as much as $20,000 and each season's winner will have bragging rights for a lifetime.

 What's the largest fish you've ever reeled in?